Benefit fraud in the United Kingdom: Benefit fraud abroad

 Some UK benefits can not be claimed when people go abroad.
-Between April 2008 and March 2009 it is estimated that £55 million was lost as a result of benefit fraud overpayments to British claimants who did not tell the authorities they were living or travelling abroad.
+Between April 2008 and March 2009 it was estimated that £55 million was lost as a result of benefit fraud overpayments to British claimants who did not tell the authorities they were living or travelling abroad.

 Penalties

 When someone is caught for benefit fraud there are three key 'sanctions' that DWP or the council can apply.
 These are formal cautions, administrative penalties and prosecution.
 By section 121 of the Welfare Reform Act 2012 from 8 May 2012 cautions will no longer be offered by DWP.

 The main criterion for the offering of a caution is that the person has to have admitted that they have committed an offence.
 Other than this criterion, there is no statutory framework regulating which sanction is used in disposal of a case.
 This is a matter of policy for the relevant authority.
 The Department for Work and Pensions has a national policy; each Local Authority will have its own Policy which will set different criteria and financial guidelines.

 The Administrative Penalty is effectively a fine and is set at 30% or 50% of the total amount overpaid to them (the percentage applied is dependent upon when the overpayment period commenced - overpayments occurring wholly on or after 08.05.2012 incur a 50% fine).

 This figure is set in section 115A(3) Security Administration Act 1992 there is no negotiation on this.
 In addition to this, benefit thieves also need to pay back all of the money they deliberately defrauded.
 The suspect does not have to admit their guilt to be offered an Administrative Penalty, however it should only be offered by the Department for Work and Pensions, or the Local Authority if they believe there is sufficient evidence for court proceedings to be considered if the offer is refused.

 Prosecution may typically occur in England & Wales using the Social Security Administration Act 1992, or under the Theft Act 1978, or the Fraud Act 2006; in Northern Ireland under corresponding legislation; or in Scotland under Common Law Fraud.
 A Prosecution is brought when the value of the overpaid benefit is so great, or the period of the fraud is lengthy, or the person may have been in a position of trust, or the fraud was very blatant.
 Any prosecution brought by the Department for Work and Pensions or a Local Authority should have been subject to the Public Interest Test as set out in the Code of Practice for Crown Prosecutors.
 In Scotland cases of benefit fraud are reported to the Procurator Fiscal for prosecution.